saracarsanaro/genome-analysis/NGS_RNA.md

 At a high level, ChIP-seq consists of precipitating protein-DNA complexes, sequencing the DNA, aligning the reads where a pileup of reads is interpreted as associated with the histone, and using negative controls to remove background binding.
 The three types of **contol experiements** are _DNA input control, IgG antibody control, and the use of untagged strains_.

 ChIP-seq data analsyis: FASTQ alignment.
 Peak calling.
 Differential Peak calling.
-Some common peak calling algorithms are.
+Some common peak calling algorithms are MACS2 and MORE.
 ### Single-Cell RNA-seq